hmrc/assets-frontend/assets/patterns/404-page/README.md

 - if people understand what caused the page
 - if people understand the content
 - if anything is missing from the content
+- if giving users a form to report the problem helps

 Contribute your research via this [GitHub issue](https://github.com/hmrc/design-patterns/issues/104).